 Regrettably, A1 and A2 are also the only services most freshmen (and ahem some seniors) know, so they are chronically overcrowded.

 The random sentence I threw into my Cinnamon Roll article was actually a terrible joke.
 “Look beyond the superficialities and you’ll realise the A1 now isn’t the A1 that used to be.”

-if you haven’t realised by now, A1 is the service that has experienced the least significant changes throughout its history.
-A couple of bus stops have been removed or skipped, but other than that the physical route on which the bus travels has not changed a single bit since 2002.
-A2, on the other hand, has been changed (most notably the removal of TH and EH bus stops) so there is something to be said there.
+if you haven’t realised by now, at that point A1 was the service that has experienced the least significant changes throughout its history.
+A couple of bus stops have been removed or skipped, but other than that the physical route on which the bus travels had not changed a single bit since 2002.
+A2, on the other hand, had been changed (most notably the removal of TH and EH bus stops) so there is something to be said there.

 This was the routing of the A bus in 2002.
 Look familiar?
-It’s pretty much the exact same routing as today.
+It’s pretty much the exact same routing as in 2019.
 Some bus stop names might look unfamiliar, but the routing is the same.
 Originally, the buses stopped along South Buona Vista Road and near the NUH area.

 The first generation map GIF shows… pretty much the same A we know.
 The A1 route is shown in red, while A2 is shown in barely visible black.